ebuchman/blog/content/posts/coins-history.md

 decline, and by the later half of the century, the general reduction in coinage brings about a recession across northern Europe.

-At the very end of the 11 th c, Europe experiences a new wave of activity engendered by the crusades.
+At the very end of the 11th c, Europe experiences a new wave of activity engendered by the crusades.
 Raising the funds for the crusades was a heroic feat, perhaps aided by the new silver that had accumulated.
 But Europe's chronic trade deficit, and the massive expenses of the crusades, caused this metal to